wustl-cig/Measurement-domain-KL-divergence/ReadME.md

-# Unsupervised KL Divergence Estimation for Diffusion Priors (Anonymous Submission)
+# Unsupervised KL Divergence Estimation for Diffusion Priors

-This repository accompanies our NeurIPS 2025 submission.
-It provides code to estimate distribution shift in terms of KL divergence directly from measurements in inverse problems using diffusion models—**without requiring access to clean images**.
+This repository provides code to estimate distribution shift in terms of KL divergence directly from measurements in inverse problems using diffusion models—**without requiring access to clean images**.

 ---